JakuJ/mandelbrot-set-explorer/README.md

 Installation
 ------

 Compile and run the project solution in **Visual Studio** (works under VS for Mac at least).
+Currently there are classes you can use in `Main()` to render images:

+* `ParallelMandelbrot`
+* `OpenCLMandelbrot`

-Use release mode to enable optimizations and set the target to `x64` for major speed improvements over `x86`.
+Use release mode to enable optimizations and set the target to `x64` for major speed improvements over `x86` if using `ParallelMandelbrot` CPU implementation.
+This is the default mode used to generate these example images.

+For now the OpenCL GPU implementation is in development and uses `float` type, which makes rendering 10x faster, but not nearly as deep as with double precision CPU-based approach (if you have an OpenCL-ready GPU, otherwise it will use the CPU as fallback).

 Usage
 ------